 - This facility is secured by first registered mortgage over the McCabe St property held by the Company's 100% owned subsidiary, Riversea Property Holdings Pty Ltd (Riversea), and first ranking charge over all present and after acquired property of Riversea.
 Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 2) This facility is secured by first registered mortgages over the East Perth property held by the Company's 100% owned subsidiary, Claisebrook Holdings Pty Ltd (Claisebrook), and first ranking charge over all present and after acquired property of Claisebrook.
 Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 3) This facility is provided by a major shareholder of the Group and is unsecured and interest free. - 4) This facility is secured by first registered mortgages over the Helena St Midland property held by the Company's 100% owned subsidiary, Grace Property Holdings Pty Ltd (Grace), and first ranking charge over all present and after acquired property of Grace.
 Mustera has also provided unlimited guarantee for this facility.
-Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 5) This facility has a term of 3 years and expires in February 2024.
+Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 5) This facility expires in February.
 The facility is secured by first registered mortgages over the investment property (Shoalwater Shopping Centre) held by Mustera Property Fund (Trust) and first ranking charge over all assets and undertakings of the Trust.
-Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 6) This facility expires in August 2023.
+Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 6) This facility expires in October 2023.
 The facility is secured by first registered mortgages over the project.
 The facility has an interest rate of 4.90% per annum and line fee of 1.90% per annum.
+The amount utilised is less capitalised loan transaction costs of \$1.096m. - 7) This facility expires in February 2024.
+Relates to development funding for construction of a new service station to the Shoalwater Shopping Centre.
+The facility is secured by first registered mortgages over the investment property (Shoalwater Shopping Centre) held by Mustera Property Fund (Trust) and first ranking charge over all assets and undertakings of the Trust.
+Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 8) This facility relates to GST payments relating to construction of the new service station.
+The facility is secured by first registered mortgages over the investment property (Shoalwater Shopping Centre) held by Mustera Property Fund (Trust) and first ranking charge over all assets and undertakings of the Trust.
+Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield.